OctopusDeploy/docs/docs/guides/deploying-asp.net-core-web-applications/nanopack.md

 ## Calling NanoPack During Publish

 Now that you have added NanoPack to your tools it is available for use in the `scripts` section of your `project.json`.
-To correctly package your application with NanoPack you need to point it to the output of `dotnet` publish, to do this add the call as a `postpublish` script in your `project.json`.
+To correctly package your application with NanoPack you need to point it to the output of `dotnet` publish, to do this add the call as a�`postpublish` script in your�`project.json`.
 For example:

 ```powershell
   "scripts": {